Annabell Murray, Countess of Mar: Jewels and physic

-In her will made on 16 November 1602 she left her jewellery to her family, including a gold locket depicting the story of Abraham and Isaac, and another with an allegory of an unyielding adamant (a hard stone) beaten by two hammers which she explained to her son "like as the pressing hammers cannot break the adamant no man [should] suffer his obliged affection and duty to his god, his prince & parent to be battered or overcome".
+A third locket depicted an allegory of an unyielding adamant (a hard stone) beaten "but in vain" by two hammers.
+Annabell explained the device in terms of loyalty to religion, monarch, and family: "like as the pressing hammers cannot break the adamant no man [should] he suffer his obliged affection and duty to his god, his prince, & parent to be battered or overcome, and that for no fear, pleasure, profit, or preferment that is able to provoke him thereto".

 Expensive clothes included a cloak called a "mandell" decorated with rubies, diamonds, and "pictures".
-New gold bracelets or signet rings engraved with the cipher of her name, her initials, were made for some male dependants.
-She had made physic with a servant Jonet Patersoune, and bequeathed her both medicine and distilling equipment; "the whole drugs extant in my possession the time of decease together with my whole stillatours, glasses, leam pots, and other furniture pertaining thereto".
+New gold or silver bracelets or signet rings engraved with the cipher of her name, her initials, were made for some male dependants including James Murray of Polmaise She had made physic with a servant Jonet Patersoune, and bequeathed her both medicine and distilling equipment; "the whole drugs extant in my possession the time of decease together with my whole stillatours, glasses, leam pots, and other furniture pertaining thereto".
+The will was dictated to her clerk and she signed each page, it is now held by the National Library of Scotland.